 In China, we see the same trend where shopping platforms like Tmall and JD set up hundreds of fulfillment centers in dozens of cities.

 Cities like Jakarta have suffered much from traffic congestion, some commuters have even been stuck in traffic jams for up to 6 hours.
 Not to forget, the amount of registered cars in Indonesia has increased from around 20,000 per month in 2007 to around 90,000 per month in 2019.

 With that said, the new MRT system has received much positive feedback from locals and expats in Jakarta.
 Thanks to the new MRT, we see a new trend where park-and-ride services will grow.

 In short words, park-and-ride means that you park your car close to MRT or bus stations, using its public transportation system.
-This can save commuters cost and time, at the same time as the congestion issues will be reduced and the air quality better.
+This can save commuters cost and time and the congestion issues will be reduced and the air quality better.

-The park-and-ride industry is still underdeveloped and the government entice firms to invest and construct these kinds of facilities.
+The park-and-ride industry is still underdeveloped and the government entices firms to invest and construct these kinds of facilities.

 Indonesia is the biggest country in Southeast Asia, both in terms of population and land area.
 It’s also the richest country in the region.